 I have been ovulating regularly since 2012 and all of my remaining symptoms of POF vanished over time!
 I was able to get Hashimoto’s in remission in 2013.

 The lifestyle changes you’re making for Hashimoto’s are going to help your body become healthier overall.
 Fertility (during childbearing years) is a sign of health, and the healthier you are, the easier for you it will be to conceive and have a healthy pregnancy!

-After taking back my health, I found my life’s purpose (helping other people with Hashimoto’s take back their health), and published my first book, Hashimoto’s: The Root Cause.
+After taking back my health, I found my life’s purpose (helping other people with Hashimoto’s take back their health), and published my first book, Hashimoto’s: The Root Cause (paid link).
 My new found purpose kept me quite busy, and my life felt quite full so I put my dreams of motherhood on the backburner…

 However, this past summer, on my birthday, I shared a wish with my husband that we would start a family.
 I then shared this intention with a group of friends and colleagues, and I have to say, there’s something to be said about manifesting and setting intentions… I was pregnant within a month. 🙂